BMatthai/video-monitoring-server/README.md

 I am still working on this project, my plan is to integrate some shape recognition and motion detection with OpenCV library and also a Push Notification service.

+For this project I used some code found on [Miguel Grinberg's Github](https://github.com/miguelgrinberg/flask-video-streaming) and adapted it to match my wish.

 ## Usage

 Ensure you've properly installed all dependencies.